 Show All Answers

-If motor vehicle taxes are unpaid, you will be unable to renew vehicle registrations with the Connecticut Department of Motor Vehicles (DMV), per Connecticut General Statute 14-33.
+If you owe back motor vehicle taxes to any Connecticut municipality, you will be unable to renew ANY vehicle, snowmobile, or vessel registrations with the Connecticut Department of Motor Vehicles (DMV), per Connecticut General Statute 14-33.
 Past due motor vehicle taxes must be paid in full by cash, cashiers’ check, money order, MasterCard, VISA, debit card, or ATM card in order to receive DMV clearance.
 You also must pay a fee of $5 per vehicle, per year in order to be cleared to register at the DMV.

 If you pay with an ‘E Check’, you must provide proof your check has cleared your bank before receiving clearance.
 All DMV clearances are now processed electronically, online, overnight.

-If you pay back taxes in person today, your clearance will be processed overnight, and you will be clear to register at DMV the following business day.
+The Tax Collector’s Office is open for in person payments, Monday through Friday from 8:30 am - 4:00 pm.
+If you pay your back taxes in person today, your clearance will usually be processed overnight, and you would be clear to register at DMV the following business day.

 If any of these situations applies to you, you may be entitled to a credit.
-Contact the assessor’s office for information regarding the acceptable forms of proof for the issuance of a credit.
+Contact the assessor’s office for information regarding the acceptable forms of proof for the issuance of a credit and bill adjustment.
 Two forms of written proof are required, and you must apply for the credit within a limited time.